jagregory/abrash-zen-of-asm/src/chapter-07.md

     jnz   ASCIIToEBCDICLoop
 ```

-In short, `xlat` is clearly superior when a byte-sized look-up is performed, so long as it's possible to put both the look-up value and the result in AL. Shortly, we'll see how `xlat` can be used to good effect in a case where it certainly isn't the obvious choice.
+In short, `xlat`{.nasm} is clearly superior when a byte-sized look-up is performed, so long as it's possible to put both the look-up value and the result in AL. Shortly, we'll see how `xlat`{.nasm} can be used to good effect in a case where it certainly isn't the obvious choice.

 ### Memory is Cheap: You Could Look It Up

-`xlat`, simply put, is a table look-up instruction.
+`xlat`{.nasm}, simply put, is a table look-up instruction.
 A table look-up occurs whenever you use an index value to look up a result in an array, or table, of data.
 A rough analogy might be using the number on a ballplayer's uniform to look up his name in a program.

 Look-up tables are a superb way to improve performance.
 The basic premise of look-up tables is that it's faster to precalculate results, either by letting the assembler do the work or by calculating the results yourself and inserting them in the source code, than it is to have the 8088 calculate them at run time.
 The key factor is this: the 8088 is relatively fast at looking up data in tables and slow at performing almost any kind of calculation.
 Given that, why not perform your calculations before run time, when speed doesn't matter, and let the 8088 do what it does best at run time?

 Now, look-up tables do have a significant disadvantage — they require extra memory.
 This is a trade-off we'll see again and again in *The Zen of Assembly Language*: cycles for bytes.
 If you're willing to expend more memory, you can almost always improve the performance of your code.
 One trick to generating top-notch code is knowing when that trade-off is worth making.

 Let's look at an example that illustrates the power of look-up tables.
-In the process, we'll see an unusual but effective use of `xlat`; we'll also see that there are many ways to approach any programming task, and we'll get a first-hand look at the cycles-for-bytes tradeoff that arises so often in assembler programming.
+In the process, we'll see an unusual but effective use of `xlat`{.nasm}; we'll also see that there are many ways to approach any programming task, and we'll get a first-hand look at the cycles-for-bytes tradeoff that arises so often in assembler programming.

 ### Five Ways to Double Bits